-Student Outlook: We currently have well over 1500 students across eight academic programs.
+Student Outlook: We currently have over 1800 students across eight academic programs.
 With the help of our faculty members, students study, design, develop, and evaluate information technologies to address the needs of a broad range of individuals and organizations.
 This makes our students true problem solvers and ideal employees for public and private sector organizations with significant IT requirements.
 IT graduates continue to be among the most sought after professionals throughout government and industry sectors.
 Many of our PhD graduates find tenure track faculty positions at prestigious universities.

 Aryya Gangopadhyay, PhD